tigrisanimus/NavBNB/README.md

 - Pays from current reserves only: `bnbOut <= reserveBNB()` where `reserveBNB = totalAssets - totalObligations`.
 - Charges `EMERGENCY_FEE_BPS` (rounded up on remainder) and reverts if payout is zero.

+### Emergency Redeem (in-kind escape hatch)

+`emergencyRedeemInKind(tokenAmount)` is an unconditional escape hatch:

+- Burns shares and pays out a **pro-rata** slice of vault-held BNB plus strategy-held BNB/WBNB/ankrBNB.
+- Applies the emergency fee as a share haircut (remaining assets stay in the vault/strategy).
+- Ignores queue/cap mechanics and **reverts only if the payout would be zero**.

 ## Daily Throttling / Pacing (Current Behavior)

 `NavBNBv2` includes cap tracking helpers (`capForDay`, `capRemainingToday`) and storage (`spentToday`, `capBaseBNB`), but **redemption and claim flows do not currently enforce a daily cap**.
 These fields are unused in redemption processing and should be treated as **not yet implemented** throttling.